blvdgroup/guidelines/languages/javascript/README.md

 ### 19.2

-An additional trailing comment should not be used, as it causes issues in certain edge cases (`...rest` syntax) and overall makes code less readable.
+An additional trailing comma should not be used, as it causes issues in certain edge cases (`...rest` syntax) and overall makes code less readable.

 ### 20.1